Dane Ko Piano Masterclass

 Bon-Pasteur, DOMS Ottawa, Algoma Conservatory Concerts in Sault Ste.
 Marie, and Ver

-at the Gilmore International Piano Festival in Kalamazoo, Michigian.
+Gilmore International Piano Festival in Kalamazoo, Michigian.

 As soloist, Dane has performed in France, Austria, Italy, Hong Kong, Macau, Canada and